doofy-dev/eDev/README.md

-# Leírás #

-Szükséges programok:
-# #
+#Required applications:
 Composer
 # #
-Bower (amihez kell NodeJS)
+Bower (and NodeJS)
 # #
-# Telepítés: #
+# Preparation: #
-Apache-ot irányítsd a projekt public mappájára
+Like most of the frameworks, we are using the ./public folder as root.
+You need to set that in your Apache config.
 # #
-A projekt gyökerében: composer install
+Install dependecies in the root folder with the following command: composer install
 # #
-A public mappában: bower install
-# #
-# Létező url: #
-domain/calendar
+After that, install some JS frameworks with: bower install